Expand description

 §Butcher

-An easy way to interact with Cow
+An easy way to interact with Cowed structs and enums.

-This crate provides the following functionalities for data wrapped in Cow
+This crate provides the following functionalities for data wrapped in Cow:

 - destructuring/pattern matching over structs and enums,